With summer coming to an end in Elk River, now is a great time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then run the vacuum to slowly clean the metallic fins.
-These pieces are also known as condenser coils and move heat away from your system.
+Then run the vacuum to gently clean the metallic fins.
+These parts are also referred to as condenser coils and move heat away from your system.

-You need to be considerate of these delicate coils.
-Warped or crinkled fins can affect efficiency.
+You need to be considerate of these fragile coils.
+Warped or crumpled fins can affect efficiency.

 3. Fix Bent Fins